kristiansnts/shadpanels/README.md

 # ShadPanel

-A modern React admin panel built with shadcn/ui components and Next.js, inspired by the elegant design patterns of FilamentPHP.
-ShadPanel provides a clean, accessible, and highly customizable foundation for building admin interfaces with TypeScript support.
+A modern Next.js admin panel built with shadcn/ui, inspired by FilamentPHP.
+ShadPanel delivers a clean, accessible, and highly customizable foundation for admin interfaces—with first-class TypeScript support.

 ![ShadPanel](./shadpanel.png)